Charlotte of Mecklenburg-Strelitz: Husband's first period of illness

 Some contemporaries, including Charlotte Papendiek, one of Charlotte's attendants, believed that George III first suffered from mental illness in 1765.
-However, the royal governess, Lady Charlotte Finch recorded that the king was merely ill with a fever; unlike Mrs Papendiek, who was in July 1765, Lady Charlotte was present in the royal household at the time.
+However, the royal governess, Lady Charlotte Finch recorded that the king was merely ill with a fever; unlike Mrs Papendiek, who was absent in July 1765, Lady Charlotte was present in the royal household at the time.
 Mrs Papendiek claimed in her memoirs that Princess Augusta tried to keep Charlotte unaware of the situation in order to establish herself as regent.
 The Regency Bill of 1765 stated that if the King should become permanently unable to rule, Charlotte was to act as regent until the Prince of Wales came of age.

 George III's bout of physical and mental illness started in October 1788 and lasted until March 1789.
 Charlotte was deeply distressed by the change in her husband's behaviour.
 The writer Frances Burney, at that time one of the Queen's attendants, overheard her moaning to herself with "desponding sound": "What will become of me?
 What will become of me?"
 When the King collapsed one night, she refused to be left alone with him and successfully insisted that she be given her own bedroom.
 When the doctor, Richard Warren, was called, she was not informed and was not given the opportunity to speak with him about it.
 When told by the Prince of Wales that the King was to be removed to Kew, but that she should move to Queen's House or to Windsor, she successfully insisted that she accompany her spouse to Kew, telling her son "Where the king is, there I shall be."
 However, she and her daughters were taken to Kew separately from the King and lived secluded from him during his illness.
 They regularly visited him, but the visits tended to be uncomfortable, as he had a tendency to embrace them and refuse to let them go.

-During the 1788 illness of the King, a conflict arose between the Queen and the Prince of Wales, who suspected one another of desiring to assume the regency should the illness of the King become permanent, resulting in him being declared unfit to rule.
+During the 1788 illness of the King, a conflict arose between the Queen and the Prince of Wales, who suspected one another of desiring to assume the regency should the illness of the King become permanent, resulting in his being declared unfit to rule.
 Charlotte suspected her son of a plan to have the King declared insane with the assistance of Doctor Warren, and to take over the regency.
-Prince George's followers, notably Sir Gilbert Ellis, in turn suspected the Queen of a plan to have the King declared sane with the assistance of Doctor Francis Willis and Prime Minister William Pitt, so that he could have her appointed regent should he fall ill again, and then have him declared insane again and assume the regency.
+Prince George's followers, notably Sir Gilbert Ellis, in turn suspected the Queen of a plan to have the King declared sane with the assistance of Doctor Francis Willis and Prime Minister William Pitt, so that he could have her appointed regent should he fall ill again, and then have him declared insane again and assume the regency once more.
 According to Doctor Warren, Doctor Willis had pressed him to declare the King sane on the orders of the Queen.